ha giang dong van oq ha giang dong van oq

 • Lunch - Often each homestay has a rotating menu depending on locally grown produce.
 Options include spring rolls, fried pork /chicken with onion and mushrooms, fried / steamed cabbage and other vegetables.
 Rice and noodles are popular too.

-If you are vegan, vegetarian or pescatarian please let us know beforehand so we can book with the various homestay.
+If you are vegan, vegetarian or pescatarian please let us know beforehand so we can book with the various homestay as pork is a culturally significant part of the diet and thus features in many dishes.

 Other food and drinks